eric-d-knowles/hist_w2v/README.md

 # hist_w2v

 ## Tools for downloading, processing, and training word2vec models on Google Ngrams
-Python package to assist researchers in using Google Ngrams to examine semantic change over years, decades, and centuries. `hist_w2v` automates _downloading and pre-processing_ raw ngrams and _training `word2vec` models on an ngram corpus.
+Python package to assist researchers in using Google Ngrams to examine semantic change over years, decades, and centuries. `hist_w2v` automates _downloading and pre-processing_ raw ngrams and _training_ `word2vec` models on a corpus.

 ### Installation
 There are two ways to install `hist_w2v`: